Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

 As the investment costs of the renewable resources decrease over time, both of the models tend to expand wind and solar generation capacities at later times in the planning.
-Due to this decrease in investment costs and increasing variability of demand in the scenario tree, the revision time of wind and solar capacities are in $4^{th}$ and $5^{th}$ periods to adjust the expansion decisions based on the underlying demand.
+Due to this decreasing investment costs and increasing variability of demand in the scenario tree, the revision time of wind and solar capacities are in $5^{th}$ periods to adjust the expansion decisions based on the underlying demand.
 Consequently, these renewable resources' capacity acquisition amounts vary significantly in the later periods depending on the realized uncertainty, resulting in significant differences with the results of the two-stage model.
 The fuel prices and operating costs associated with traditional generation types increase over time.
-Thus, the capacities of these types of resources are expanded in the early periods of the planning horizon.
-To adapt to the demand uncertainty, we observe revisions of expansion decisions at $2^{nd}$ and $3^{rd}$ periods for nuclear and coal generation.
-Since natural gas type generation resources are only expanded in first and second periods, their revision times do not necessarily have a practical implication.
+Thus, the capacities of these types of resources are mostly expanded in the earlier periods of the planning horizon.
+To adapt to the demand uncertainty, we observe revisions of expansion decisions at $2^{nd}$ periods for natural gas type generation resources, and $4^{th}$ and $3^{rd}$ periods for nuclear and coal based energy generation.